tomilovsenya/GTAVFrontendMenu/README.md

 The GTA V Pause Menu recreated using HTML, CSS and JavaScript (with some basic plugins).

 Base resolution is 1920×1080.
-Doesn't auto-scale for bigger/smaller resolutions (yet).
+Auto-scales for bigger resolutions, but for smaller resolutions it's buggy (yet).

 Demo available here: https://tomilovsenya.github.io/GTAVFrontendMenu/main_menu.html